 Annual Events

-Held in May, the Armed Forces Day Parade has been a tradition since 1948 and is the largest and longest-running Armed Forces Day Parade west of the Mississippi.
+A tradition since 1948, this is the largest and longest-running Armed Forces Day Parade west of the Mississippi.
 More than 20,000 people line the streets to celebrate and support all the branches of the U.S. armed forces.
 Bonus events include a pancake breakfast and the Hero’s Barbecue.

-Come December, Krampusnacht Bremerton celebrates the goatlike creature from Bavarian lore, which pre-dates St. Nicholas.
+This winter festival celebrates the goatlike creature from Bavarian lore.
 Take part in costumed revelries at the family-friendly Krampus Parade and the Krampus Market, where you’ll find food trucks and vendors selling folklore-inspired wares.

 Where to Eat